CLOSED CHURCHES WITHIN THE

 Bradford County Directory of Churches lists this as having church services by

 the pastor from East Canton every Sunday afternoon, preceded by Sunday School.
-There were
+There were originally horse sheds to the west

-originally had a balcony in the back, but in the 1920's a floor to ceiling
+and south of the church.
+The building originally had a balcony in the back, but in the 1920's a floor to ceiling partition

-East Canton congregation in 1942.
+Canton congregation in 1942.

 Final disposition: